tomclemen/ABMS_ShortCourse/WorkshopGrid/README.md

     4. A black PyGame window should open. **Note:** Do not close the terminal.
     5. Alternatively to the above, the visualization tool can be started with a Python IDE such as [JetBrains PyCharm](https://www.jetbrains.com/pycharm/).
 4. Open JetBrains Rider.
-5. Open the solution file `Examples/2022 Short Course South Africa/WorkshopGrid/WorkshopGrid.sln`.
+5. Open the solution file `WorkshopGrid/WorkshopGrid.sln`.
 6. Run the `Main()` method in the file `Program.cs`.
 7. The simulation should run in Rider and, simultaneously, a visualization should be displayed in the PyGame window.